-In contrast to previous works, a semantic-guided fusion module is exploited to inject the identity code into the generator.
-One basic assumption of our method is that the swapped face image should be the same as the target image except for the face area.
-Therefore, a semantic mask, which is generated by a face parsing algorithm~\cite{yu2018bisenet}, is adopted to combine the identity code and the attribute code.
-Figure~\ref{fig:framework-SFM} (a) presents an overview of SFM.
-SFM is made up of two bottleneck semantic-guided face swapping blocks and five upsampling semantic-guided face swapping blocks.
-Compared with the bottleneck face swapping block, the upsampling face swapping block has another upsampling operation in the middle of the block.
-Figure~\ref{fig:framework-SFM} (b) shows the proposed semantic-guided face swapping block, which is similar to the basic residual block except that the normalization layer is replaced by a semantic-guided denormalization layer (SDL).
+SFM takes an identity code and an attribute code as inputs and synthesizes an output image that recombines the identity of the former and the attributes of the latter.
+Since the processes to produce the synthesized images ${I_{x \to y}}$ and ${I_{y \to x}}$ are similar, in the following, we take ${I_{x \to y}}$ as an example to illustrate this module for brevity.
+In contrast to prior work, a semantic-guided fusion module is exploited to inject the identity code into the generator.
+Our method assumes that the swapped face image should be the same as the target image except for the face area.
+Thus, a semantic mask, generated by a face parsing algorithm~\cite{yu2018bisenet}, is adopted to combine the identity and attribute codes.
+Figure~\ref{fig:framework-SFM}(a) presents an overview of SFM.
+SFM comprises two bottleneck and five upsampling semantic-guided face swapping blocks.
+Compared with the bottleneck block, the upsampling block has another upsampling operation in the middle of the block.
+Figure~\ref{fig:framework-SFM}(b) shows the proposed semantic-guided face swapping block, which is similar to the basic residual block except that the normalization layer is replaced by a semantic-guided denormalization layer (SDL).
 Similar to DRM, instance normalization is utilized in SDL, which prevents instance-specific mean and covariance shifts and simplifies the learning process.